Pretty-SFOS/opal/README.md

 Useful tools for developing Opal can be found in the [opal-development](opal-development/) directory.

+### Licensing

+All contributions to Opal must be licensed under Free Software licenses compatible with the GNU GPL v3.
+Apart from that, you are free to choose a license of your liking from the [SPDX license list](https://spdx.org/licenses/) for your new contents.

+**Important:** make sure your contributions are [REUSE](https://reuse.software/) compliant.
+This makes it much easier to reuse them in other projects, to write proper attributions, and to find incompatibilities.

 ### Translating modules

 Some modules provide their own translations that can be used by other apps.